24-Hour Clinic or Hospital A&E: A Guide to Costs & Care in Singapore

 24-Hour Clinic Fees and Other Costs

 When you visit a 24-hour clinic, you will have to pay a consultation fee to see a doctor for your medical issue.
 As a rule of thumb, consultation fees do not include tests, treatment, referrals or medicine.
-Below, we've compared the consultation fee of a lower budget 24-hour clinic to a higher budget 24 hr clinic.
+Below, we’ve compared the consultation fee of a lower budget 24-hour clinic to a higher budget one.

 TimeRaffles 24 Hour ClinicMount Alverna 24 Hour Clinic